bytecodealliance/cranelift/docs/langref.rst

 .. glossary::

+    addressable
+        Memory in which loads and stores have defined behavior and either succeed or :term:`trap`.
+Heaps, globals, and the stack may contain both addressable and unaddressable regions.
+There may also be additional regions of addressable memory not explicitly declared.

+    accessible
+        :term:`Addressable` memory in which loads and stores always succeed without :term:`trapping`.

     basic block
         A maximal sequence of instructions that can only be entered from the top, and that contains no branch or terminator instructions except for